 An Example of Keyword Stuffing

 By using a specific target word too often, you run the risk of killing your search engine optimization.
-Some ways in which sites can use this damaging technique include incorporating out of context words, using irrelevant key terms, or placing chunks of the same keywords.
+Some ways in which use this damaging technique include incorporating out of context words, using irrelevant key terms, or placing chunks of the same keywords.
 For example, say your business sells hydrating lip balms that can come in different shades.
 A few lines that could be considered keyword stuffing would be: “If you’re looking for the very best hydrating lip balm, you can look no further!
 Our business supplies the most hydrating lip balm there is.
 As the weather grows colder, our hydrating lip balms are the best for dry and chapped lips.”
 As you can already see, the keywords ‘hydrating lip balm’ are used an excessive amount.

 Negative Effects of Keyword Stuffing in SEO